In-state student population grows at UNL; overall enrollment falls slightly

 People are also reading…

-"Growing our enrollment remains a priority and, while down slightly today, we are seeing several positive trends and identifying strengths to build upon for tomorrow," Chancellor Rodney Bennett said in a press release.
+"Growing our enrollment remains a priority and, while down slightly today, we are seeing several positive trends and identifying strengths to build upon for tomorrow," Chancellor Rodney Bennett said in a news release.

 Bennett said he was "excited" to see more Nebraska students choosing UNL and said the university would remain "focused on strengthening retention efforts that will help more of these students persist to graduation."